MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-custom-api.md

 3. Make sure to localize your custom API pages:
     - Use `EntityCaption` and `EntitySetCaption` properties
     - Use captions for Enums
-    - All these localizations can be retrieved through `https://api.businesscentral.dynamics.com/v1.0/<user domain name>/api/<API publisher>/<API group>/<API version>/entityDefinitions`
+    - All these localizations can be retrieved through `https://api.businesscentral.dynamics.com/v2.0/<environmentName>/api/<API publisher>/<API group>/<API version>/entityDefinitions`

 ## See Also